 Federal tax law recognizes that people make honest mistakes when figuring out their taxes and allows for the filing of amended tax returns.
-If correcting your original return increases the amount of tax you owe, the Internal Revenue Service may charge you interest and penalties.
+If correcting your original return increases the amount of tax you owe, the Internal Revenue Service may charge you an amended return penalty.
 Amending a tax return also can result in a refund, but a penalty may apply to this situation as well.

-Amended returns always are prepared on Form 1040X -- regardless of the tax year it relates to.
-There are many reasons why you may want to amend a return, such as to take overlooked deductions and credits, to report additional income you may have forgotten about or to change your filing status.
-Once filed, the 1040X becomes your new return -- meaning it replaces the original one you filed.
+Amended returns always are prepared on Form 1040X – regardless of the tax year it relates to.
+There are many reasons why you may want to complete an IRS amended return, such as to take overlooked deductions and credits, to report additional income you may have forgotten about or to change your filing status.
+Once filed, the 1040X becomes your new return – meaning it replaces the original one you filed.

-In addition to penalties, the law requires the IRS to charge interest on the additional unpaid tax reported on amended returns.
-Regardless of whether you amend a return two days or two years after filing the original, the interest is retroactive -- meaning it increases your tax bill starting with the first day your payment is late, which is the day after the original return's due date.
+In addition to the previously mentioned amended return penalty possibilities, the law requires the IRS to charge interest on the additional unpaid tax reported on amended returns.
+Regardless of whether you amend a return two days or two years after filing the original, the interest is retroactive – meaning it increases your tax bill starting with the first day your payment is late, which is the day after the original return's due date.
 Interest is charged on a monthly basis at the federal short-term rate plus an additional three percent.

 - Thinkstock/Stockbyte/Getty Images